Your Pet, Our Passion.

 10. Poinsettia

 Don’t forget that cats love to climb too.
-So, if you want to protect the furniture while making your home a cat friendly space, scratching posts can be very useful, ideally ones that include a high platform where they can hide or sleep without being disturbed.
-Here are some more tips for stopping a cat scratching your furniture.
+So, if you want to protect the furniture while making your home a cat friendly space, a cat tree ideally one that includes a high platform where they can hide or sleep without being disturbed will give them an alternative to scaling the sofa.
+Also make sure they have scratching posts and opportunities for a good clawdicure in the house – including vertical ones where they will have to stretch.
+This will prevent them using chair or table legs or soft furnishings.

 Explore our cat brands: